[Last modified 2017-02-23]

 (b) In my view, though, the goals of arbitration might be better served, in some respects, by what I understand to be some of the practices used in civil-law jurisdictions.
 This stems from my view that, to the extent practicable, an arbitration should be managed as a business matter, as discussed in item 16 below.

-In my view, an arbitration proceeding should be managed as a joint business project whose “deliverables” are the final evidentiary record and the final award.
+In my view, an arbitration proceeding should be managed as an expedited, joint business project whose “deliverables” are the final evidentiary record and the final award.
 This view has been shaped in part by past experience as an arbitrator; as vice president and general counsel of a Nasdaq company; as a law-firm litigator; and as part of the leadership teams of bar associations and other voluntary organizations.
 (For more details, please see my “About” page and LinkedIn page.)

 With the parties’ consent or as authorized by the agreed arbitration rules, I prefer to manage arbitration proceedings along generally the following lines: